asyncapi/website/content/blog/automated-releases.md

 Even though I have my opinion about GitHub Actions (for more details you can read my [post about it](https://dev.to/derberg/github-actions-when-fascination-turns-into-disappointment-4d75)) I still think it is worth investing in it, especially for the release workflows.

-Except from the GitHub provided actions, I used the following awesome actions provided by the community:
+We used the GitHub-provided actions and the following awesome actions provided by the community:

 - [Create Pull Request](ttps://github.com/marketplace/actions/create-pull-request)
 - [Auto Approve](https://github.com/marketplace/actions/auto-approve)